 “Samsung Smart Class aims to bridge the digital divide between rural and urban India.
 The response to the campaign video has been phenomenal.
-It showcases the transformation in the life of a young village boy because of Samsung Smart Class and it is heartwarming that students from rural India are now becoming front runners of digital India.
+It showcases the transformation in a young village boy’s life because of Samsung Smart Class.
+It is heartwarming that students from rural India are now becoming front runners of digital India.
 We have been running Samsung Smart Class in Jawahar Navodaya Vidyalaya as a CSR initiative since 2013.
-Over 2 lakh students have been introduced to modern learning with the help of latest technology, helping them to dream bigger.
+Over 2 lakh students have been introduced to modern learning with the latest technology’s help, helping them dream bigger.
 And this is only one of the many stories that have emerged from the Smart Class initiative,” said Ranjivjit Singh, Chief Marketing Officer, Samsung India.

-Sagar Mahabaleshwarkar, chief creative officer, Cheil India said, “Samsung India has been running a successful CSR programme for the past many years.
+Sagar Mahabaleshwarkar, chief creative officer, Cheil India, said, “Samsung India has been running a successful CSR program for many years.
 As the efforts started showing results, Cheil India was tasked to develop a campaign for the same.
 Because the project is so dear to Samsung India, a thorough, consultative process ensued over the next six months.
 A considerable team was put on the job.
-And what has emerged is an emotional story that was inspired by the achievements of a real life hero, Sadanand Ugale.”
+And what has emerged is an emotional story that was inspired by the achievements of a real-life hero, Sadanand Ugale.”

-- Cinema owners deny lifting ban on Bollywood films
+- Cinema owners deny lifting the ban on Bollywood films

 - India still has impediments to FDI in some retail, finance areas, rues USTR